The Red Shore: Further exposure, Unconsecrated, new vocalist and The Avarice of Man (2008–2010)

-In August 2009, the band signed a deal with Rise Records, who will distribute a special deluxe edition of Unconsecrated across the United States, Canada and Japan.
-The deluxe edition will feature nineteen songs and a DVD documentary, along with the debut album, it will be available on 27 October 2009.
+In August 2009, the band signed a deal with Rise Records, who distributed a special deluxe edition of Unconsecrated across the United States, Canada and Japan.
+The deluxe edition features nineteen songs and a DVD documentary, along with the debut album, it was released on 27 October 2009.
 It was also made official on the band's MySpace site that drummer Jake Green had left the band, "due to continuous health constraints".
 Tim Shearman, formerly of Her Nightmare and Samsara, who filled in on the band's Australia tour with Bring Me The Horizon, will be his permanent replacement.
 Tim embarked on his first tour with the band in September for the Lost Versus tour.
 The band has recently mentioned the possibility of going overseas to record the next album.

 The band also toured Australia as the main support for America's The Acacia Strain throughout November 2009.
 During this tour, Before The Throne vocalist Chase Butler filled in for vocalist Jamie Hope.
 After the completion of the tour it was announced that Jamie Hope would be leaving the band and Chase Butler would be taking over the position of front man full-time.
+Jamie Hope would later on join I Killed the Prom Queen.
 On top of that the band also announced that they had signed a deal with Roadrunner Records Australia, and that a new full-length album would be released in 2010.
 On 26 July, Triple J premiered the new single, entitled "The Seed of Annihilation", the first song to feature Chase Butler on vocals.
 It is now currently streaming on their MySpace page.
 The Avarice of Man was released on 3 September 2010.
 It has been considered a more technical death metal style.
 The Red Shore then went on tour in the United States with the No Mercy Tour along with Suffokate, And Hell Followed With, Murder Death Kill and King Conquer.
 They were set to support Despised Icon on the Australian leg of their final tour in November.
 In an interview released November 2010, guitarist Roman Koester stated that whilst touring in the US the band filmed a video clip for the song "The Seed of Annihilation".
 The music video debuted June 2011.